quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 **Force Renewal (if needed):**

-Navigate to your traefik directory (where the `docker-compose.yaml` is)
+Navigate to your traefik directory.

 ```bash
 # Stop Traefik